The Third Zone

 within the overall company and thus the level of success.

 Francesca Gino addresses this issue in her article in the Harvard Business Review entitled “Let Your Workers Rebel” that thoroughly addresses this challenge at the same time it provides a winning solution.
 She says “Throughout our careers, we are taught to conform — to the status quo, to the opinions and behaviors of others, and to information that supports our views.
 The pressure only grows as we climb the organizational ladder.
 By the time we reach high-level positions, conformity has been so hammered into us that we perpetuate it in our enterprises.
 Organizations consciously or unconsciously urge employees to check a good chunk of their real selves at the door.
-Workers and their organizations both pay a price: decreased engagement, productivity, and innovation.”
+Workers and their organizations both pay a price: decreased engagement, productivity, and innovation.”im-a-rebel

 Yet there is a solution that makes sense and Gino calls it ‘constructive nonconformity’ as it promotes innovation, improves performance, and can enhance a person’s standing more than conformity can.
 Her research substantiates that going against the crowd gives us confidence in our actions, which makes us feel unique and engaged and translates to higher performance and greater creativity.
 Isn’t this ultimately what we want?